The Puppet Masters (film): Plot

 Back at the office, Sam, Alex, and Andrew watch as two chimpanzees that had been infected for research purposes infect another chimpanzee against its will.
 The third chimpanzee then types a message to Sam on a computer asking him if he remembers it, thus confirming that all of the aliens share the collective knowledge of the entire group.
 Sam and Alex theorize as to how the aliens are able to expand so quickly and realize that they are using a large river to move the hive.
 Sam and Alex then parachute into Des Moines, Iowa, which has now been fully infected.
 Once there Sam enters the hive using a transmitter that Graves created, that mimics the communication frequency used by the aliens.
-Once inside, Sam realizes that he still receives telepathic messages from the alien that had infected him which nearly causes him to allow himself to be infected again however he breaks free from the message and opens fire on infected citizens, who have discovered that he is not infected.
-Sam manages to find Mary and after nearly killing her to remove the alien from her back, she informs him that they need to retrieve a child that had been kept in isolation from the infected townspeople.
+Once inside, Sam realizes that he still receives telepathic messages from the alien that had infected him which nearly causes him to allow himself to be infected again; however, he breaks free from the message and opens fire on infected citizens, who have discovered that he is not infected.
+Sam manages to find Mary and, after nearly killing her to remove the alien from her back, she informs him that they need to retrieve a child that had been kept in isolation from the infected townspeople.
 During this time, Alex entered the hive to help his partner escape.
 As Sam and Mary are retrieving the child, Alex comes under heavy fire from infected soldiers and townspeople, falling into the pool where the aliens reproduce.
-After Sam and Mary retrieve the child and are retreating to the extraction point, the now infected Alex confronts them, after tracking his partner through location beacons that both were wearing.
-After a brutal fight, Alex (through sheer will) manages to briefly break the mental hold the alien has over him and tells Sam to leave him.
-Sam refuses to leave his friend and begs for him to fight the alien's control however the alien takes control of him once again and attempts to infect Sam again.
-At that point, Mary shoots and kills Alex when it appears he is defeating Sam.
+While Sam and Mary retreat to the extraction point with the child, the now-infected Alex confronts them after tracking his partner through each others' equipped location beacons.
+After a brutal fight, Alex manages to briefly break the mental hold the alien has over him through sheer will and tells Sam to leave him.
+Sam refuses to leave his friend and begs for him to fight the alien's control, but the alien retakes control of him and attempts to reinfect Sam, upon which Mary shoots and kills Alex.
 Sam, Mary, and the child make it to the extraction point where they are picked up and flown back to base.